ASingham/MMAN4020_T3_2022_Purple_House/README.md

     4. Once prompted, select the `Latest data` export type and the `CSV` format followed by the green `Export` button.

-3. Further detailed data analysis using developed Web App A server based web application was developed for further analysis of the temperature data.
+3. Additional temperature data analystics using Web App

+    A server based web application was developed for further analysis of the temperature data.

     This web app can be accessed from anywhere using the following address: